Gilbert White

 Suzanne Iuppa – The Hawthorn

-When its not raining
+When it’s not raining

-its a true August
+it’s a true August

 still, the leaves starting their turn,